MarcusMedinaPro/TopWinPrio/Readme.md

 ## Downloads

-Releases are created automatically whenever a tag matching `v*` is pushed.
-Each release currently publishes:

-- `TopWinPrio-release.zip` – zipped Release output (EXE, config, resources) for installers or manual deployment.
-- `TopWinPrio-exe-only.zip` – zip containing only the WinForms executable for quick copies.
-- `TopWinPrio.exe` – standalone executable artifact for rapid verification.
-- `SHA256SUMS.txt` – checksum manifest for every file attached to the release.

-> 🔐 **Trust note:** Until the .NET 8 upgrade restores Certum signing, releases remain unsigned.
-Each tag build still runs on GitHub Actions, executes `dotnet test`, uploads artifacts, and performs a VirusTotal scan before the release is created so you can verify provenance.

-Browse the latest packages on the [Releases page](https://github.com/MarcusMedina/TopWinPrio/releases).
+Releases are published manually while the workflow is simplified for troubleshooting.
+Expect the usual payloads (`TopWinPrio-release.zip`, `TopWinPrio-exe-only.zip`, `TopWinPrio.exe`) when a tag is promoted, but automation for checksum manifests and VirusTotal scans is temporarily paused.
+Grab the latest drop from the [Releases page](https://github.com/MarcusMedina/TopWinPrio/releases) or build from source.

 ## Quick Start